manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### persistent_connections_limit

 <!-- example conf persistent_connections_limit -->
 The maximum # of simultaneous persistent connections to remote [persistent agents](../Creating_an_index/Creating_a_distributed_index/Creating_a_local_distributed_index.md).
-Each time connecting an agent defined under 'agent_persistent' we try to reuse an existing connection (if any), or connect and save the connection for future.
-However we can't hold unlimited # of such persistent connections, since each one holds a worker on agent size (and finally we'll receive the 'maxed out' error, when all of them are busy).
-This very directive limits the number.
+Each time connecting an agent defined under `agent_persistent` we try to reuse existing connection (if any), or connect and save the connection for the future.
+However in some cases it makes sense to limit # of such persistent connections.
+This directive defines the number.
 It affects the number of connections to each agent's host across all distributed indexes.

-It is reasonable to set the value equal or less than [max_connections](../Server_settings/Searchd.md#max_connections) option of the agents.
+It is reasonable to set the value equal or less than [max_connections](../Server_settings/Searchd.md#max_connections) option of the agent's config.

 <!-- intro -->
 ##### Example: